OpenwaterHealth/opw_ustx/README.md

 ### To use the USTx-Onda Utility:
 1. Navigate to: C:/Openwater/system/util/ustx-onda/msvc/
 	- Open: ustx-onda.sln
 	- In the ‘Solution Explorer’ panel, right click on ustx-onda, scroll down to ‘project only’ and select ‘build only ustx-onda’

 ### To Run:
-1. Power on the USTX and connect to computer:

-Follow these steps to safely power up the board:
+1. Follow these steps to safely power up the board:
     1. Plug in a 12V barrel jack.
     2. Plug in the USB cable and connect to the PC.
     3. Turn on input power through +/-VDD.
     4. Program the board using the PC.
     5. Turn on the trigger signal.

 Please note that plugging the USB cable before the barrel jack will prevent the board from starting properly, the barrel jack needs to be plugged in first.